rohteemie/printf/README.md

 ## Compilation

 This code is compiled the foolowing way:
-`$ gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c`
+`$ gcc -Wall -Werror -Wextra -pedantic -std=gnu89 helper/*.c test/main.c -o app_exec`

 ## Let's Get Started

 We invite you to explore the _Printf and discover the difference it can make in your C programming projects.
 This README will guide you through installation, usage, and more.
-If you have questions or suggestions, please feel free to reach out – we're here to support your success with _Printf.
+If you have questions or suggestions, please feel free to reach out – we're here to support you.